Louisiana v. Callais: Voting Rights Act of 1965 and redistricting

+Case background

-On conclusion of the 2020 United States census, the state of Louisiana was assigned six seats in the United States House of Representatives.
-The census also found that about one third of the state were black.
-The Louisiana State Legislature, where the Republican Party held a majority, approved of new maps that were largely unchanged from those in the previous decade, giving the state five districts non-black majorities and one with a black majority.
+Following the 2020 census, Louisiana was assigned six seats in the United States House of Representatives.
+The census found that about one-third of the people in the state were Black.
+The Louisiana State Legislature, where the Republican Party held a majority in both chambers, approved a new district map that was largely unchanged, giving the state five districts with White majorities and one with a Black majority.

-The new maps were challenged in court by black voters, claiming it violated Section 2 of the Voting Rights Act (VRA), which disallows discrimination by race in elections.
-Federal district judge Shelly Dick ruled in June 2022 that the new map did violate the VRA and ordered the legislature to draw up a new map that respected two black-majority districts to reflect the census results.
-The state's secretary of state Kyle Ardoin requested a stay of Dick's order to the Fifth Circuit, which refused to grant the motion.
-Ardoin then sought relief from the Supreme Court, which granted a stay of the order until they had decided on a similar redistricting case from Alabama, Allen v.
-Milligan, where the state's new redistricting map had reduced the number of black-majority districts compared to their proportion of the state's population.
+Lawyers challenged the new map in court, alleging it violated Section 2 of the VRA.
+In the ensuing case, Robinson v.
+Ardoin, U.S. District Judge Shelly Dick ruled in June 2022 that the map violated the VRA by not including a second majority-Black district, and issued an order enjoining the state from using its map.
+Louisiana's Secretary of State Kyle Ardoin sought a stay of the order from the Fifth Circuit, which was denied.
+Ardoin then sought relief from the Supreme Court, which stayed the order pending its decision in Allen v.
+Milligan, a similar VRA case from Alabama.

-The Supreme Court ruled in Allen v.
-Milligan in June 2023 that Alabama's new redistricting map violated the VRA.
-In the wake of that decision, the Supreme Court lifted its stay of Dick's ruling, returning the case to the Fifth Circuit.
-The Fifth Circuit ruled that the state legislature had to come up with a new map respecting the Allen decision by January 30, 2024, as to be ready for the 2024 general elections, or else Dick would draw up a new map.
-The state legislature held a special session in January 2024 to approve the new map, with Louisiana's 6th congressional district ending up as the state's new majority-black district.
+In June 2023, the Supreme Court ruled in Allen that Alabama's district map violated the VRA.
+Consequently, the Court lifted its stay of Dick's ruling, returning the case to the Fifth Circuit.
+In declining to stay the order again, the Fifth Circuit told the legislature that unless it passed a map with two majority-Black districts by January 15, 2024, Judge Dick could draw and impose a new map.
+In order to prevent this, the legislature held a special session and in January 2024 passed a new map of its own in which its 6th congressional district became the state's second majority-Black district.

-On issuance of the new maps, a group calling themselves "non-African-American voters" filed suit against the state, claiming the new districts were racially gerrymandered and violated the Fourteenth and Fifteenth Amendment to the United States Constitution.
-As this was a constitutional challenge rather than a statutory challenge, the case was heard by a panel of three federal district judges from the Western District of Louisiana, rather than a single judge; the panel ruled in a 2-1 decision that the new map was racially gerrymandered and blocked use of the new map in May 2024.
-The state sought a stay from the Supreme Court claiming it was too close to the election to derive a new map.
-The Supreme Court ordered that the state use the new January 2024 maps with the second black-majority district for the 2024 elections due to the timing, but did not rule on the merits of the panel's decision.
+A lawsuit over the state's new map was then filed by a group of plaintiffs calling themselves "non–African-American voters", led by Phillip "Bert" Callais, who lived in an area near Baton Rouge that had been brought into the new majority-Black district.
+The suit claimed the 6th district was racially gerrymandered and violated the Fourteenth and Fifteenth Amendments.
+Because it was a constitutional rather than a statutory challenge, the case was heard by a panel of three federal district judges from the Western District of Louisiana, rather than a single judge.
+In May 2024, the panel ruled 2–1 that the new map was unconstitutionally gerrymandered and blocked its use.
+The state sought a stay from the Supreme Court, arguing it was too close to the election to create a new map.
+The Supreme Court ordered the state to use, due to the timing constraints, the January 2024 map for the 2024 elections, without ruling on the merits of the panel's decision.